 York City Councilman Lou Rivera pleads guilty to disorderly conduct in 2020 incident

-York City Councilman Lou River pleaded guilty Monday to disorderly conduct in relation to a 2020 allegation that he exposed himself to a man in a restaurant bathroom.
+York City Councilman Lou Rivera pleaded guilty Monday to disorderly conduct in connection with a 2020 allegation that he exposed himself to a man in a restaurant bathroom.

-Prosecutors dropped three other charges, all misdemeanors, including indecent exposure, harassment and another count of disorder conduct related to language or gesture.
+Prosecutors dropped three other charges, all misdemeanors, including indecent exposure, harassment and another count of disorderly conduct related to language or gesture.

+"As with any case, today’s resolution was the result of victim input and weight of the evidence," York County District Attorney administrator Kyle King said Tuesday.

 Judge Harry M. Ness ordered Rivera to pay a $200 fine for the summary offense.

-In November, the victim testified that River asked him questions regarding his sexual preferences during a January 2020 interview for a job at Cheddar's Scratch Kitchen in Manchester Township, where River was a manager at the time.
+In November 2020, the victim testified that Rivera asked him questions regarding his sexual preferences during a January 2020 interview for a job at Cheddar's Scratch Kitchen in Manchester Township, where Rivera was a manager at the time.

+READ MORE: York City Councilman Lou Rivera pleads guilty to disorderly conduct in 2020 incident

 After the interview, the man said he went to use the bathroom.
 According to him, Rivera entered as he was washing his hands.